csoderberg/OSF-Curriculum/Project Setup.md

 ![Creating a folder](Project_figs/creating_folder2.png)

-However, if you click on the folder, it will just expand; you won’t be taken into the folder and it doesn’t have a wiki or it’s own access settings; the access settings are the same as the project/component it lives within.
+However, if you click on the folder, it will just expand; you won’t be taken into the folder and it doesn’t have a wiki or it’s own access settings; the access settings are the same as the project/component is under.
 So, folders are just about organizing files together, while components are good for setting up large sections of a project.

 ![Resulting project structure](Project_figs/project_structure.png)

-	* Have participants collectively create structure for their project however they like
+### Activity
 Now that I’ve explained the difference between components and filers, I’ll give you a bit of time to set up some initial structure for your project.
 You can set it up however you want, there isn’t necessarily a right or wrong answer.
-Also, don’t worry, you can always move things if you initially set it up in one way and your realize that it would be better to set it up in another way later on.
+Also, you can always move things if you initially set it up in one way and your realize that it would be better to set it up in another way later on.
 Just think through what are the major categories of file types you’ll have, and whether you might want to have different contributors or public vs. private access setting for them to determine whether you want to set them up as folders or components.